Torsion vs. Extension Springs

 Should You Have One or Two Garage Door Springs?

 The specifications of your torsion spring garage door will determine how many springs you need.
 Light, single-car garage doors may only need a single torsion spring.
 Two-car garage doors will often need two torsion springs to get the job done.
-But the type of material and hardware used in your garage door will also affect how many you need.
+However, the type of material and hardware used in your garage door will also affect how many you need.
 Heavy single-car garage doors may need two torsion springs, while heavy two-car garage doors may need four torsion springs to lift all that weight.

 Remember, a garage door can only work with springs.
 The door will be far too heavy for your opener to lift without them.
 So make sure you have two functioning extension springs or at least one functioning torsion spring for your garage door system.
 Talk to your garage door professional to know how many torsion springs you need for your current system.